Character has always been important, but it seems like it’s never been as important as it is now.

 That’s true in a way we’ll only really see in eternity, but we may not have to wait that long.
-We live in an age where every email and text has the potential of being made public.
+We live in an age where every email and text has the potential to be made public.

-I emailed some friends about it, one of whom happened to have the same first name as the person I was concerned about.
+I emailed some friends about it, one of whom had the same first name as the person I was concerned about.
 I accidentally emailed the person I was concerned about with the email about my concern.
 You know how that goes: Gmail auto-suggests names, and I picked the wrong “Alex.”

 But I wasn’t.
 I had been trying to live by the principle that what you say in private will be made public.

-Some of you have accidentally discovered that what you thought was a private DM posted instead as a status update.
+Some of you have accidentally discovered that what you thought was a private DM posted instead of a status update.
 Same thing.
 (I’ve seen this happen many times on social.)